 Sophia-Ann Harris (née Solomon) was the founder of the law firm Solomon Harris which was established in 1987 and of which she was the firms Managing Partner.
-The firm merged with Bedell Cristin in 2018 and Mrs Harris continued as Managing Partner until her retirement from the firm on the 15th August 2020.
-Formerly, Ms Harris served as a council member of the Cayman Islands Law Society and the Caymanian Bar Association.
-Mrs Harris’ specialties included banking, investment funds, corporate and commercial law, trusts (she is a TEP), immigration and all aspects of local licensing law.
+The firm merged with Bedell Cristin in 2018 and Mrs. Harris continued as Managing Partner until her retirement from the firm on the 15th August 2020.
+Formerly, Mrs. Harris served as a council member of the Cayman Islands Law Society and the Caymanian Bar Association.
+Mrs. Harris’ specialties included banking, investment funds, corporate and commercial law, trusts (she is a Trust and Estate Planner), immigration and all aspects of local licensing law.
 She is a past Chairman of the Business Staffing Board and of the Immigration Appeals Tribunal.
-Mrs Harris served as a past Chairwoman of the Board of Directors of Butterfield Bank (Cayman) Ltd but continues on its Board of Directors.
+Mrs. Harris served as a past Chairwoman of the Board of Directors of Butterfield Bank (Cayman) Ltd and continues to serve on its Board of Directors.
 Mrs. Harris is a Past President of the Chamber of Commerce and during her term with the Chamber she has addressed the United Nations on a number of occasions including the United Nations General Assembly on constitutional matters for the Cayman Islands.
-Mrs Harris sits on the Cayman Islands Constitutional Commission and is also a member of the Board of Directors of the Caribbean Utilities Company.
+Mrs. Harris sits on the Cayman Islands Constitutional Commission and is also a member of the Board of Directors of the Caribbean Utilities Company.

-Mrs. Harris was first appointed as a Member of the Anti Corruption Commission on 15 August 2016 for a three-year term.
-She was re-appointed effective 15 August 2019 for a further three years.
+Mrs. Harris was first appointed as a Member of the Anti Corruption Commission on 15 August 2016 for a three-year term and was re-appointed for a further three years.
 On 15 August 2020, Mrs. Harris was appointed as Chairman until the end of her current tenure.